-This campus formerly known as Ogongo Agricultural College has a long history as an educational institution dating back to 1973 when it first opened its doors to six agriculture students.
-Its transition to a university campus has been marked by improvement of physical facilities as well as recruitment of highly qualified personnel.
+This Campus, formerly known as Ogongo Agricultural College, has a long history as an educational institution dating back to 1973 when it first opened its doors to six (6) agriculture students.
+Its transition to a University Campus has been marked by improvement of physical facilities as well as recruitment of highly qualified personnel.

-The Campus is situated in Omusati Region, the famous Cuvelai-Etosha Basin of north-central Namibia.
-Ogongo is approximately 800 km from the City of Windhoek and mid-way between Oshikuku and Outapi Townships along the Oshakati-Outapi Road, roughly 50 kilometres from Oshakati.
-A drive from Windhoek to Ogongo offers a chance to enjoy the beauty of key towns of Okahadja, Otjiwarongo, Otavi, Tsumeb, Ondangwa and Oshakati.
-For sky lovers, there are daily morning and evening flights from Windhoek Eros Airport to Ondangwa Airport only 85 km from Ogongo Campus.
+The Campus is strategically located in Omusati Region, the famous Cuvelai-Etosha Basin of north-central Namibia.
+It is approximately 800 km from the City of Windhoek and mid-way between Oshikuku and Outapi Townships along the C46 highway and roughly 50 kilometres from Oshakati.

 The Campus is on a 4,350 ha farm of which 1000 ha serves as a game park.
 This offers a unique opportunity to conduct almost all student field practical on campus and a further opportunity for research and community engagements in agriculture production and the management of natural resources.